Gojal Tehsil: Chapursan

 A view of Yishkuk and Pomeeri side, covered with a white blanket of snow.
 Picture taken in an afternoon winter sun rising above the Pomeeri mountains of Chipurson Valley.

 (Wakhi: چپورسن; also spelt Chipurson, Chipurson, Chaporsan, Chupurson) is a valley containing some eight scattered villages within the Hunza District of Gilgit-Baltistan, Pakistan.
 It is the most Northern part of Pakistan, bordering Afghanistan and China.
 The majority of the people in the valley speak the Wakhi Language, but the villagers of Raminj speak the Burushaski language and belong to the Ismaili sect of Islam.
 Chipurson Valley hosts over 500 households with a population of 3,000.

 Geography

-Geographically Gojal, Upper Hunza is located between 70 latitudes and 61 and is spread over an area of 10,873 km^{2} of land, at an elevation ranging from 2,340m to 4,877m above sea level.

-Gojal is a mountainous region forming the western part of the Karakoram and Eastern Pamir mountain range.
-This area also hosts the 56 km long Batura glacier the third-longest of Pakistan (after Hispar and Biafo).

-The region is home to lofty ice-capped peaks, roaring rivers, lush green pastures, and long glaciers.
+Geographically, Gojal (Upper Hunza) covers a vast mountainous area, with valley floors starting at an elevation of approximately 2,438m (7,999 ft) above sea level.
+It forms the western part of the Karakoram and Eastern Pamir mountain ranges.
+The area also contains the 57 km long Batura Glacier, which is one of the longest glaciers outside the polar regions.
+The region's landscape is heavily characterized by ice-capped peaks, rivers, alpine pastures, and glacial formations.